Leoforos Alexandras Stadium: Pavlos and Thanasis Giannakopoulos Indoor Hall

 An indoor hall is located under the East curve of the stadium, below Gates 6 and 7.
 When it was constructed in 1959, it was the first indoor hall in Greece.
 It has a capacity of 1,500 and it is famous for the hot atmosphere Panathinaikos fans create in it.
 During its inauguration ceremony, Tasos Stefanou who was the curator of the Panathinaikos basketball department at the time, mentioned that the gym would create a claustrophobic feeling for the opponents, something that reminded him of the "Indian tomb" pictured on the namesake film by Fritz Lang, that was featured in cinemas during the same time.
 The comparison was so successful that the nickname "The Indian's Tomb" (pronounced "Tafos tou Indou" in Greek) was immediately adopted and is used until today to informally distinguish the indoor hall from the other facilities of the stadium.

 In 2015, the official name of the indoor hall became "Pavlos Giannakopoulos", in honor of the historic former President of Panathinaikos B.C.
 In 2017, the hall's name was changed to "Pavlos and Thanasis Giannakopoulos", paying tribute to both of the former Presidents of Panathinaikos B.C. and Panathinaikos A.O.

 Other facilities

 Apart from the football field and the indoor hall, the stadium is also the home ground of the most sport departments of Panathinaikos, such as the rugby, boxing, fencing, archery, table-tennis, wrestling, weightlifting and shooting departments.
 There are training rooms, boxing ring, swimming pool, such as an official shop of the football team, pressroom and various cafés.

 Gate 13

 Fan seating in Greece is segregated by team allegiance.
 Gate 13, the subject of much graffiti in Athens, is where the most enthusiastic supporters of Panathinaikos FC sit in the stadium.
-Gate 13 is known for creating one of the best atmospheres throughout Europe as the stadium has the fans seated directly next to the field and the endless singing even during negative results continuously pushes players to give their maximum.
-Gate 13 was also a place for the poorest fans and supporters of the team, with the seats not being numbered, unlike the rest of the stadium and the VIP seats.
-It was officially established on 19 November 1966, although its presence preexisted that date.
-It is the oldest supporters organization in Greece.